Tammy Nuccio

-Tammy Nuccio is an American Politician currently serving as a Connecticut state Representative from the 53rd District, which encompasses the towns of Ashford and Willington as well as part of Tolland.
+Tammy Nuccio is an American politician currently serving as a Connecticut State Representative from the 53rd District, which encompasses the towns of Tolland, and Willington as well as part of Vernon.
 A member of the Republican Party, Nuccio was first elected to the seat in 2020 after defeating Democratic Incumbent Pat Wilson Pheanious.

+Political career

 In January 2021, Nuccio proposed an amendment to the state constitution that would prevent revenue collected from transportation-related taxes from being diverted to other programs, citing the fact that the Connecticut state transportation fund is set to be depleted by 2024.
-She serves as a member of the House Finance, Revenue and Bonding Committee, the Insurance and Real Estate Committee, and the Commerce Committee.
+She serves as Ranking Member of the Appropriations Committee, and also sits on the Insurance and Real Estate Committee, Executive Nominations and the Special Education Committee.